ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

 1. OAuth 2.0 authorization requests from native apps should only be made through external user-agents (as opposed to embedded user-agents, like "web views"), typically the system browser or its programmatic instantiation called the "in-app browser tab".

     Employing an external user-agent keeps the end-user credentials away from the native client and may provide access to the system browser's session information, thus allowing for single sign on (SSO) experience.
-The browser's URL address bar may also serve as a security device providing the end-user with an option to make an informed decision before falling victim of a phishing attack.
-The "in-app browser tab" implementation is to allow for accessing the browser's authentication state and security context without leaving the native app.
+The browser's URL address bar may also serve as a security device, providing the end-user with an option to make an informed decision before falling victim to a phishing attack.
+The in-app browser tab implementation allows for accessing the browser's authentication state and security context without leaving the native app.

 0. The authorization request should be made with the [Authorization Code](https://tools.ietf.org/html/rfc6749#section-1.3.1) grant.

-    In most cases native apps cannot maintain the confidentiality of a client secret, making them [OAuth 2.0 public clients](https://tools.ietf.org/html/rfc6749#section-2.1), for the (statically included) secret would be shared between instances of an app and available for retrieval.
+    In most cases, native apps cannot maintain the confidentiality of a client secret, making them [OAuth 2.0 public clients](https://tools.ietf.org/html/rfc6749#section-2.1), for the (statically included) secret would be shared between instances of an app and available for retrieval.
 Public clients have two types of grants available to implement: [Authorization Code](https://tools.ietf.org/html/rfc6749#section-1.3.1) and [Implicit](https://tools.ietf.org/html/rfc6749#section-1.3.2).

-    In both cases a native app needs to be able to serve the redirection URI.
-In the context of a mobile iOS application the [Private-Use (custom) URI Scheme Redirection](https://tools.ietf.org/html/rfc8252#section-7.1) is commonly used for that purpose.
+    In both cases, a native app needs to be able to serve the redirection URI.
+In the context of a mobile iOS application, the [Private-Use (custom) URI Scheme Redirection](https://tools.ietf.org/html/rfc8252#section-7.1) is commonly used for that purpose.
 Multiple apps can potentially register the same private-use URI scheme on a device and be able to intercept the authorization response.
 The authorization code grant allows for mitigating interception attacks with the [Proof Key for Code Exchange](https://tools.ietf.org/html/rfc7636) (PKCE) extension, which is not applicable in its current implementation to the Implicit grant.

     In addition, the Authorization Code grant provides an option for re-obtaining access tokens without user interaction by utilizing refresh tokens.

 0. In order to prevent [Client Impersonation](https://tools.ietf.org/html/rfc8252#section-8.6) the authorization server should not process authorization requests for a public client automatically, without user consent or interaction.

-   Using PKCE by itself does not cover a peculiar case of a malicious client _initiating_ the authorization code grant with its own `code_challenge` from the same device where a legitimate app exists and the resource owner is already authenticated, [impersonating](https://tools.ietf.org/html/rfc8252#section-8.6) the legitimate app.
+   Using PKCE by itself does not cover a peculiar case of a malicious client _initiating_ the authorization code grant with its own `code_challenge` from the same device where a legitimate app exists, and the resource owner is already authenticated, [impersonating](https://tools.ietf.org/html/rfc8252#section-8.6) the legitimate app.

-   In this case the end-user should be called for interaction prior to completing the authorization request.
+   In this case, the end-user should be called for interaction prior to completing the authorization request.
 This can be achieved by requiring a consent screen.
 For example, the authorization server may ask the user to authorize the client for accessing certain predefined [scopes](https://tools.ietf.org/html/rfc6749#section-3.3) associated with the client's account.

    ### The "first-party" apps

    Often, mobile applications are developed by the same business entity as the one they consume resources from.
 These apps may be described as first-party clients.
-In the context of a first-party application the consent screen may seem redundant and distracting.
-One way to make it unnecessary is authenticating the client to the authorization server.
-A client _may_ be identified by employing the [Claimed "https" Scheme URI Redirection](https://tools.ietf.org/html/rfc8252#section-7.2), which in Apple's case is called [Universal Links](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/enabling_universal_links).
-With the client identity confirmed no explicit consent dialog may be required from the authorization server.
+In the context of a first-party application, the consent screen may seem redundant and distracting.
+One way to make it unnecessary is to authenticate the client to the authorization server.
+A client _may_ be identified by employing the [Claimed "https" Scheme URI Redirection](https://tools.ietf.org/html/rfc8252#section-7.2), which, in Apple's case, is called [Universal Links](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/enabling_universal_links).
+With the client identity confirmed, no explicit consent dialog box may be required from the authorization server.

    Apple, however, does not seem to allow switching between apps without user consent.
 As a result, an external browser cannot be used by an application without user interaction.
 In addition, there are currently reports ([example](http://www.openradar.appspot.com/19944416)) that App Store rejects apps using mobile Safari for redirection flows:

    > We noticed an issue in your app that contributes to a lower quality user experience than Apple users expect . . .
 Upon launching the app, a web page in mobile Safari opens for logging in . . . , then returns the user to the app.
 The user should be able to log in without opening Safari first.

-   This means that one is to use designated "in-app browser tab" classes for visiting the authorization server endpoints in iOS:
+   This means that one is to use designated in-app browser tab classes for visiting the authorization server endpoints in iOS:

    * [ASWebAuthenticationSession](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) (iOS 12.0+)
    * [SFAuthenticationSession](https://developer.apple.com/documentation/safariservices/sfauthenticationsession) (iOS 11.0–12.0 Deprecated)
    * [SFSafariViewController](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) (iOS 9.0+)

-    The authentication classes, `ASWebAuthenticationSession` and `SFAuthenticationSession`, will _automatically_ present a dialog asking the end-user to give explicit consent to access the website’s data (and the existing login information) in Safari every time the authentication endpoint is visited.
+    The authentication classes, `ASWebAuthenticationSession` and `SFAuthenticationSession`, will _automatically_ present a dialog box asking the end-user to give explicit consent to access the website’s data (and the existing login information) in Safari every time the authentication endpoint is visited.
 This makes the consent screen unavoidable in the current implementation of the authentication classes.
-On the other hand, this provides consistent user experience when consent is needed, for example, to prevent client impersonation when a private-use URI scheme is employed.
+On the other hand, this provides a consistent user experience when consent is needed; for example, to prevent client impersonation when a private-use URI scheme is employed.

-    `SFSafariViewController` can be used in iOS 9.0 and above and does not ask for user consent.
-It shares cookies and other website data with Safari in iOS 9 and 10, thus allowing for client impersonation in those environments if no consent screen is presented by the authorization server.
+    `SFSafariViewController` can be used in iOS 9.0 and above, and does not ask for user consent.
+It shares cookies and other website data with Safari in iOS 9 and 10, thus allowing for client impersonation in those environments, if no consent screen is presented by the authorization server.

     > [According to Apple](https://developer.apple.com/support/app-store/), less than ten percent of all devices are using iOS below version 11.

     #### The single sign on (SSO) experience

-    The authentication classes, `ASWebAuthenticationSession` and `SFAuthenticationSession`, utilized by AppAuth in iOS 11 and 12 do not share session (i.e. transient) cookies with their other instances or mobile Safari.
-In that case, one needs to use persistent cookies in order to implement SSO with the classes in a compliant with RFC 8252 way.
+    The authentication classes, `ASWebAuthenticationSession` and `SFAuthenticationSession`, utilized by AppAuth in iOS 11 and 12 do not share session (that is, transient) cookies with their other instances or with mobile Safari.
+One needs to use persistent cookies in order to implement SSO with the classes in a compliant with RFC 8252 way.
 Even then, there have been reports ([example](http://www.openradar.me/radar?id=5036182937272320)) of slow/unreliable synchronization between the classes and mobile Safari cookie jars.
-On the other hand, if no SSO is needed this sharing cookies policy seems to be covering the client impersonation case when session cookies are used for the end-user authentication in iOS 11 and 12.
+On the other hand, if no SSO is needed, this sharing cookies policy seems to be covering the client impersonation case when session cookies are used for the end-user authentication in iOS 11 and 12.

 The included example iOS applications play the role of an [OpenID Connect](https://openid.net/connect/) (OIDC) [Relying Party](https://openid.net/specs/openid-connect-core-1_0.html#Terminology) (RP) and use the [AppAuth-iOS SDK](https://github.com/openid/AppAuth-iOS) for authorizing the RP against an [OIDC Provider](https://openid.net/specs/openid-connect-core-1_0.html#Terminology) (OP).
 The AppAuth SDK follows the best practices described in RFC 8252 by extending the OAuth 2.0 protocol with PKCE and employing an external user agent for visiting the OP's authentication and authorization endpoints.
 Access tokens obtained during the authorization process are then included as [Bearer Token](https://tools.ietf.org/html/rfc6750) value of the `Authorization` header in requests made to protected endpoints on a [Resource Server](https://tools.ietf.org/html/rfc6749#section-1.1) (RS).